davidhyongae2/web_scrape-1/README.md

-## Parsing of HTTPS, facts for business, of images
+## Parsing of HTTPS, facts about the business.

 1. How to manually curate and scrape HTTPS, maps, images from a website using Python need more linguistic parsing knowledge to improve the context.